lightstep/lightstep-tracer-cpp/README.md

 vcpkg install cares:x64-windows-static
 ```

-The lightstep tracer can then be built as a static library with
+The lightstep tracer can then be built with

 ```
 cmake -DBUILD_SHARED_LIBS=OFF \